pdf4me/pdf4me-clientapi-javascript/README.md

 ## Documentation

 Please visit our [documentation]() for more information about all the functionalities provided and on how to use pdf4me.

-## Recommendation

-It's recommended to create an instance of `Pdf4meClient` per thread in a multithreaded environment to avoid any potential issues.

-## Contribution

-Contributions are very welcome.
-Please have a look at the instructions below for a smooth project setup.

-1. Fork pdf4me
-2. Clone your copy of pdf4me
-3. Download the needed node modules
-   > - In the Pdf4meJsClientApi/pdf4me folder run: _npm install_
-   > - In the Pdf4meJsClientApiTest folder run: _npm install_
-4. Link the pdf4me project to the test environment
-   > - In the Pdf4meJsClientApi/pdf4me folder run: _npm link_
-   > - In the Pdf4meJsClientApiTest folder run: _npm link pdf4me_
-5. Generate the .js files
-   > - In the Pdf4meJsClientApiTest folder run: _tsc_
-6. You are ready to go

-#### Running the Test Cases

-In order for the test cases to run, a config.json file containing the token must be stored in the Pdf4meJsClientApiTest folder.
-Please drop us an email (support-dev@pdf4me.com), so we can provide you the developer the token for testing the code of your pull request.
-To run the test cases, simply run: _npm test_ (from the Pdf4meJsClientApiTest folder).